awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v2.md

 `169.254.170.2/v2/metadata/<container-id>`
 This endpoint returns metadata JSON for the specified Docker container ID\.

+`169.254.170.2/v2/metadata/taskWithTags`
+This path returns the metadata for the task included in the `/task` endpoint in addition to the task and container instance tags that can be retrieved using the `ListTagsForResource` API\.

 `169.254.170.2/v2/stats`
 This endpoint returns Docker stats JSON for all of the containers associated with the task\.
 For more information about each of the returned stats, see [ContainerStats](https://docs.docker.com/engine/api/v1.30/#operation/ContainerStats) in the Docker API documentation\.